Th3Key/Python/README.md

 _<sub>**name** stores a string<sub>_\
 _<sub>**age** stores an integer<sub>_

+_Python does not have true constants; however, by convention, variables intended to remain unchanged are written in uppercase letters, signaling to programmers that they should not be modified._

 _In Python, every value and variable belongs to a **data type**, which determines how the data is stored, how it can be manipulated, and what operations can be performed on it.
 Python orgranizes data types into two broad categories: **built-in types** and **user-defined types**._